I love to take photographs of gargoyles and grotesques, but do you know what the difference is between a gargoyle and a grotesque?

 Gargoyles and Grotesques

-Grotesques and gargoyles prior to the sixteenth century are mainly creatures or human-animal hybrids that some find strange, ugly, unpleasant, frightening or fantastical.
-It is hard to work out the true meaning of such fascinating carvings, but it is generally thought that both gargoyles and grotesques are termed as ‘apotropaic’.
-In medieval times, churches and cathedrals would place these scary looking creatures above doorways and windows to protect entry of evil spirits and witches to ward them off and turn them away.
+Grotesques and gargoyles prior to the sixteenth century are mainly creatures or human-animal hybrids.
+Many people find these to be strange, ugly, unpleasant, frightening or fantastical.
+It is sometimes difficult to work out the true meaning of such fascinating carvings, but it is generally thought that both gargoyles and grotesques are termed as ‘apotropaic‘.